Andrea-Politi/simpleapp/README.md

 - to execute a shell inside the container:

-$ sudo docker exec -it sampleapp bash
+$ sudo docker exec -it pythonapp bash

 - then to commit:

-$ sudo docker commit sampleapp
+$ sudo docker commit pythonapp

 - to rebuild the image: